xam-ps/LASO/README.md

 1. Run `npm run build`

 Login with user `user@gmail.com` and password `password`. **Change both after the first login to be secure!**

+### Acknowledgements

+Thanks to Wino S Kadir (funrecord@gmail.com) for providing the font `Henderson` which was used as the baseline for the logo.